beaujeant/beaujeant.github.io/AppSec101/lab.md

 ### GDB

 As mentioned earlier, `GDB` is a debugger.
-The main feature of a debugger is to set breakpoint and read memory and registers.
+The main feature of a debugger is to set breakpoints and read memory areas and registers.
 Let's debug our first application:

 ```
 gdb mul -q